Oleksandr-Zhabenko/phladiprelio-general-simple/README.md

 On the 08/03/2024 there is International Women's Day.

 On the 12/03/2024 there was a Birthday of Emma Kok, the founder of the Foundation Gastrostars.
 She turned 16.
-Therefore, the release 0.20.0.0 is devoted i.e. tributede to her.
+Therefore, the releases 0.20.0.0 and 0.20.0.1 are devoted i.e. tributed to her.

 Besides, you can support Ukrainian people in various forms.